hdresearch/nolita/README.md

-# nolita
+# Nolita

-A web-enabled agentic framework.
+A web-enabled agentic framework by [High Dimensional Research](https://hdr.is).

 Interact with the web with an AI model of your choice and build quick runners, pipe into your scripts, or scaffold full-stack applications.